 Thurston ECO Network is a community of education, communication, and outreach professionals committed to working collaboratively to protect and enhance the health and vitality of the Thurston County region.
 We serve as a resource for professionals, the public, and policymakers for environmental and sustainability issues in Thurston County.
 We serve the greater community through our programs, partnerships, and technical expertise.

-Our network has a long history, and formed in 1991 as the Environmental Education Technical Advisory Committee (EETAC).
+Our network formed in 1991 as the Environmental Education Technical Advisory Committee (EETAC).
 In 2014, our network launched an intensive group branding process that led to a single, new name of Thurston ECO Network.
 Staying true to our original goals, we further clarified our mission, vision, and identity.

 Mission: To serve as a collaborative resource for education and outreach professionals, the public, and policymakers for environmental and sustainability issues in the Thurston County area.

 Vision: Thurston ECO Network is recognized as the resource for environmental education, communication, and outreach professionals and the greater community.
 Our vision is a healthy environment for future generations.